DanielGaull/cortex/README.md

 5 >= 5 = true

 ### If Expressions
 If expressions are *expressions*, meaning they evaluate to a value.
 If bodies are similar to function bodies, in that you can add an expression at the end (that isn't semicolon-terminated) to return that value.
-All arms of an if expression must return the same type (however, if an arm returns `null` and others do not, the interpreter can infer the type as a nullable type rather than giving an error).
+All arms of an if expression must return the same type (however, if an arm returns `none` and others do not, the interpreter can infer the type as a optional type rather than giving an error).
 If expressions look like this:

     if *condition* {
         // Body...